radivot/myelo/CML/hahnel20/README.md

 ![](../../docs/hahnelDEQs.png)

-There are three classes of patients in this paper.
-Class A patients {2, 3, 7, 9, 18, 19}
+There are three classes of patients: Class A {2, 3, 7, 9, 18, 19}
-have no hope of being controlled by the immune system.
-Class B patients {6, 12, 13, 14, 15, 16, 20, 21}
+have no hope of being controlled by the immune system; Class B  {6, 12, 13, 14, 15, 16, 20, 21}
-are easily controlled, as one must merely drop the cancer load low enough.
-And Class C patients {1, 4, 5, 8, 10, 11, 17} can be immuno-controlled if doses are reduced as loads drop across patient-specific maximally-stimulating values.
+are  easily controlled by dropping cancer loads low enough; and Class C {1, 4, 5, 8, 10, 11, 17}
+can be immuno-controlled if steered properly by lowering doses as cancer loads drop across peak stimulation loads, to increase time there and thus immune stimulation.

-In Figure S5 of their paper and the output of the code below, which simulates patient loads out to 72 months, Class B patients 12-16 have striking (perhaps unrealistic) load step drops as loads fall into the immune activation window.
+In Figure S5 and the output of the code below, which simulates patient loads out to 72 months, Class B patients 12-16 have striking (perhaps unrealistic) load step drops as loads fall into the immune activation window.